I often get asked, “Why did you want to become a veterinarian?”

 Beyond the Love of Just Animals

 It truly was not until I entered into practice and started working with individual animals and their owners that I began to analyze my original perception of why I choose this profession.
 I quickly realized that there was far more depth to my passion than simply helping as many animals as possible.
 The animals themselves became just one small part of the much bigger picture.
-It was the people who were in love with those animals that really began to capture my attention.
+It was the people who were in love with those animals that began to capture my attention.

 The more I focused on the people and their relationships with their pets, the more I began to fully appreciate the diversity and depth of those relationships.
 I experienced firsthand that the majority of people truly feel in their hearts that their pet is a member of their family and that bond was magical!